 - First, every input node will sum all of the inputs to the system.

 - Second, each node applies an activation function to the calculated sum.
-Ponder this for a moment.
-A single node takes all inputs, adds them together and then passes the sum to a function that changes the output into some other value depending on the magnitude of the sum.
+This function essentially changes the output into some other value depending on the magnitude of the sum.

-The end result is that neural networks are very destructive to data – a sort of data blender.
-Input data is mixed in various proportions.
-It is very difficult to preserve the contribution of any single ingredient.
+The end result is a model that may perform extremely well, but that thoroughly scrambles up the inputs a sort of data blender.
+Input data is mixed in various proportions in a way that cannot be reversed.
+It is very difficult to quantify and assess the contribution of any single ingredient.

 Note: See this article for more on how neural networks work